carlkarama/Sketch-Designs/README.md

 # Sketch-Designs
-A portfolio of design concepts
+A portfolio of design concepts for iOS

 Requirements to open designs